gitlabhq/gitlabhq/doc/ci/environments.md

 >**Notes:**
 >
-- For the monitor dashboard to appear, you need to:
+- For the monitoring dashboard to appear, you need to:
   - Have enabled the [Prometheus integration][prom]
   - Configured Prometheus to collect at least one [supported metric](../user/project/integrations/prometheus_library/metrics.md)
 - With GitLab 9.2, all deployments to an environment are shown directly on the